emanlapponi/defense/presentation/slides.md

 # 💡 The digital Social Sciences and Humanities (SSH)

 - Interest in computational methods has grown substantially in the last decade
-- One strain of digital SSH: research that contributes new knowledge, built on "more data than you can read"
+- One strain of digital SSH: research built on "more data than you can read"
 - NLP tools are becoming an integral part of research outside of CS and Linguistics